Nabe al-Tayeb

 Nabe al-Tayeb (نبع الطيب) is a village in central Syria, administratively part of the al-Suqaylabiyah District of the Hama.
 According to the Syria Central Bureau of Statistics (CBS), Nabe al-Tayeb had a population of 1,521 in the 2004 census.
 It was administratively merged with the neighboring village of Annab and the merged village was later incorporated into the municipality of Ayn al-Kurum.

+Demographics

+Its population was 1,521 according to the 2004 census conducted by the Syrian Central Bureau of Statistics, and the majority of its inhabitants are Alawites.